Give your grilled cheese sandwich an upgrade

 I like to think that this upgraded–aka gourmet–version of the sandwich is something you can serve to guests–and expect them to be impressed.
 Of course, as a healthy comfort food, this gourmet grilled cheese sandwich also a treat to make for that someone special, especially at the end of a rough day.
 (And don’t forget that cheese is an aphrodisiac.)

-Make grilled cheese night an event and serve it with wine
+Make grilled cheese night an event with wine

 - 4 slices your favorite whole grain bread with seeds

 - 1/2 cup grated cheddar (for the more adventurous palate Cotswald makes a nice twist on the flavor)

 - 1/4 cup caramelized onions see recipe below

 - 8 slices sandwichdill pickle or bread and butter pickles to cover bread

 - Preheat Panini press or heat pan on stove top to medium heat.

 - Butter the outside of each bread slice.
 Top 2 unbuttered slices with onion mixture and pickles.
 Divide cheese between the two sandwiches.
 Top with remaining bread.

 - If using a saute pan, cook on the first side for 2-3 minutes and 1-2 minutes on second side or until both sides are golden and cheese is melted.
 In a Panini press, cook until grill marks are achieved on both sides.